reinhardgrassmann/CRL-Dataset-CTCR-Pose-CTCR-Representation/README.md

+## Joint Space and Task Space Representations for Concentric Tube Continuum Robots

+In this repository, different representations are used to generate new smaller datasets based on the CRL-Dataset-CTCR-Pose.
+Code and derived datasets will be provided.

-## A Dataset and Benchmark for Learning the Kinematics of Concentric Tube Continuum Robots
+### A Dataset and Benchmark for Learning the Kinematics of Concentric Tube Continuum Robots

-We present a dataset captured from a three-tube concentric tube continuum robot for use in learning-based kinematics research.
+We use a dataset captured from a three-tube concentric tube continuum robot for use in learning-based kinematics research.
 The dataset consists of 100 000 joint configurations and the corresponding four 6 dof sensors in SE(3) measured with an electromagnetic tracking system.
 The dataset has been collected in eight sequences.
 Each sequence encompasses 12 500 dataset points.